Skip to main content

 Water Energy Nexus Program

-EGLE offers grants to water and wastewater treatment facilities in an effort to reduce energy use on site at these facilities.
+EGLE offers grants to water and wastewater treatment facilities to aid in reducing onsite energy use at these facilities.
 This program will do so by helping to promote energy efficiency and renewable energy at water and wastewater treatment facilities.
 This program aims to showcase energy efficiency and/or renewable energy as an affordable, reliable, adaptable, and environmentally protective solution for Michigan's energy future.
 One of the priorities of this program is to cultivate public-private partnerships and knowledge-sharing to expand the impact of renewable energy and/or energy efficiency projects and related best practices.

 Eligibility Requirements